Revisiting Text Ranking in Deep Research: Abstract

 \section{Abstract}

-Deep research has emerged as an important task that aims to address hard queries through extensive open-web exploration.
+Deep research has emerged as an important task that aims to address hard queries that need extensive open-web exploration.
 To tackle it, most prior work equips large language model (LLM)-based agents with opaque web search APIs, enabling agents to iteratively issue search queries, retrieve external evidence, and reason over it.
-Despite search's essential role in deep research, black-box web search APIs hinder systematic analysis of search components, leaving the behaviour of established text ranking methods in deep research largely unclear.
-To fill this gap, we reproduce a selection of key findings and best practices for IR text ranking methods in the deep research setting.
-In particular, we examine their effectiveness from three perspectives: \begin{enumerate*}[label=(\roman*)] \item retrieval units (documents vs.\ passages), \item pipeline configurations (different retrievers, re-rankers, and re-ranking depths), and \item query characteristics (the mismatch between agent-issued queries and the training queries of text rankers). \end{enumerate*} We perform experiments on BrowseComp-Plus, a deep research dataset with a fixed corpus, evaluating 2 open-source agents, 5 retrievers, and 3 re-rankers across diverse setups.
-We find that agent-issued queries typically follow web-search-style syntax (e.g., quoted exact matches), favouring lexical, learned sparse, and multi-vector retrievers; passage-level units are more efficient under limited context windows, and avoid the difficulties of document length normalisation in lexical retrieval; re-ranking is highly effective; translating agent-issued queries into natural-language questions significantly bridges the query mismatch.
+Despite search's essential role in deep research, black-box web search APIs leave the behaviour of established text ranking methods in deep research largely unclear.
+To fill this gap, we reproduce key findings and best practices for text ranking methods in deep research.
+We examine their effectiveness from three perspectives: \begin{enumerate*}[label=(\roman*)] \item retrieval units (documents vs.\ passages), \item pipeline configurations (different retrievers, re-rankers, and re-ranking depths), and \item query characteristics (the mismatch between agent-issued queries and the training queries of text rankers). \end{enumerate*} We perform experiments on BrowseComp-Plus, a deep research dataset with a fixed corpus, evaluating 2 open-source agents, 5 retrievers, and 3 re-rankers.
+We find that agent-issued queries typically follow web-search-style syntax (e.g., quoted exact matches), favouring lexical, learned sparse, and multi-vector retrievers; passage-level units are more efficient under limited context windows, and avoid the difficulties of document length normalisation in lexical retrieval; re-ranking is highly effective.
+We further propose a query-to-question (Q2Q) method that translates agent-issued queries into natural-language questions, significantly reducing the query mismatch.